Part 3 - Professional Services

 - Standard Setting

-- Reviews and interprets national and regulatory standards for laboratory services and professional practice, consists in the development of policies and determines applicability for Area-wide use.
+- Reviews and interprets national and regulatory standards for laboratory services and professional practice, assists in the development of policies and determines applicability for Area-wide use.

 - In collaboration with Service Unit/Tribal staff, develops laboratory program requirements.